selmanbey/cool-pubs-of-dublin/README.md

 * npm will run the server on http://localhost:3000/
 * Open your favourite browser (most likely, Chrome/Firefox) and go to that address (note: the app does not have a production version, so you will be running it in development mode)

+## To run in the production mode

+The build folder contains the compiled .js file ready to be run.
+You may serve it with a static server:

+npm install -g serve
+serve -s build